CBIIT/cadsr-formbuilder/README.md

 The caDSR Form Builder is developed in Java and requires Apache Ant for building.

-The caDSR Formbuilder is distributed under the BSD 3-Clause License.
+The caDSR Form Builder is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

-You will find more details about the caDSR Formbuilder in the following links:
+You will find more details about the caDSR Form Builder in the following links:

  * [Community Wiki] (https://wiki.nci.nih.gov/x/Q4EI)
  * [Code Repository] (https://github.com/NCIP/cadsr-formbuilder)